0LNetworkCommunity/libra-legacy-v6/language/README.md

 - [move-lang](move-lang/) &mdash; contains the Move source language compiler.

-- [standard diemry](stdlib/) &mdash; contains the Move code for the core system modules (such as `DiemAccount`), as well as the standard diemry transaction scripts.
+- [standard library](stdlib/) &mdash; contains the Move code for the core system modules (such as `DiemAccount`), as well as the standard library transaction scripts.

 ## How the Move Language Fits Into Diem Core